-Saga found that 90pc of those surveyed said they had used a solicitor or financial adviser but the cost for probate varied massively.
+Saga found that 90 percent of those surveyed said they had used a solicitor or financial adviser but the cost for probate varied massively.

 Our comment: the moral of this piece seems to be that it is worth contacting us for a quote – we are sure you will find it better than competitive.
-Our fees are often less than half of those charged by banks and some solicitors, though in some areas they are still charging “only” £200 an hour, so the savings on a typical homeowners estate will be only enough to buy a nice secondhand car rather than a new one!
+Our associates’ fees are often less than half of those charged by banks, so the savings on a typical homeowners estate may be only enough to buy a nice secondhand car rather than a new one!

-Banks and solicitors overcharge for probate says Telegraph
+Banks and experts overcharge for probate says Telegraph